kbrugh/meditation/README.md

 ---Visual Brainwave Entrainment Prototype 2015--- Created by Keenan Brugh
 <p align="center"> <i>
-“Believe you can and you're halfway there.” -President Theodore Roosevelt
+“Believe you can and you're halfway there.” -Theodore Roosevelt
        </i></p>
 <p align="center"> <i>
 "You have power over your mind - not outside events.
-Realize this, and you will find strength." -Emperor Marcus Aurelius
+Realize this, and you will find strength." -Marcus Aurelius
        </i></p>
 <p align="center">  <i>
 "In the province of the mind what one believes to be true, either is true or becomes true within certain limits.
 These limits are to be found experimentally and experientially." -Dr. John C. Lilly, author of Programming and Metaprogramming in the Human Biocomputer